camunda/camunda-docs-manual/site/src/documents/api-references/connect/01-http/01-connector.html.md

 HttpConnector http = Connectors.getConnector(HttpConnector.ID);
 ```

-## Configure Apache HTTP client
+## Configure Apache HTTP Client

-camunda Connect HTTP client uses the Apache HTTP client with its default configuration.
-If
+Camunda Connect HTTP client uses the Apache HTTP client to make HTTP requests.
+Accordingly, it supports the same configuration options.

+### Default Configuration

+By default, the HTTP client uses Apache's default configuration and respects the [system properties that are supported by HTTP client](https://hc.apache.org/httpcomponents-client-4.3.x/httpclient/apidocs/org/apache/http/impl/client/HttpClientBuilder.html).

+### Custom Configuration

-you want to configure another connection manager or similar the easiest way is to register
+If you want to reconfigure the client going beyond the default configuration options, e.g. you want to configure another connection manager, the easiest way is to register
 a new connector configurator.

 ```java